 - i.
 Complete the first block of information before submitting the form to be completed by your licensed health care provider. - ii.
 This form must be completed by a health care provider with sufficient expertise and credentials in the area of disability you are claiming. - iii.
 This form must document your disability at the current time. - iv.
 Testing and assessment establishing your disability must be conducted by a qualified diagnostician/health care provider and must have been conducted within one (1) year of the filing of the application for testing accommodations for the specific bar examination for which you are applying. - v.
-Note: you or your physician must submit copies of the actual medical records upon which your physician has relied in responding to Form E. - Form F Psychological Disability Verification: This form must be filed, simultaneous with the filing of the application or reapplication for the specific exam being taken, only if you have a psychological disability, other than a learning Disability or ADHD.
+Note: you or your physician must submit copies of the actual medical records upon which your physician has relied in responding to Form E.

+Form F - Psychological Disability Verification: This form must be filed, simultaneous with the filing of the application or re-application for the specific exam being taken, only if you have a psychological disability, other than a learning Disability or ADHD.

 - i.
 Complete the first block of information before submitting it to your licensed health care provider or other qualified professional, who must have comprehensive training and direct experience in working with the adult population. - ii.
 This form must be completed by a health care provider with sufficient expertise and credentials in the area of disability you are claiming. - iii.
-Please note that you must submit, in addition to the information requested on Form F, a comprehensive evaluation, which demonstrates the impact of your impairment on your ability to perform on each testing component of the Texas Bar Examination under standard time conditions. - iv.
+Please note that you must submit, in addition to the information requested on iv.
 Testing and assessment must be conducted by a qualified diagnostician and must have been conducted within one (1) year of the filing of the application for testing accommodations for the specific bar examination for which you are applying.